FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 sudo checkinstall                                  # e.g. name=freecad-test1
 }}

 The result is a \*.deb file in the freecad-build folder. `checkinstall` will install the build by default.
-This is how you can install or uninstall it   *
+This is how you can install or uninstall it:

  {{Code|lang=bash|code=
 cd freecad-source/freecad-build